How old are the students that you teach?

 Can we combine students of different age levels to form a group?

-Yes.
-In primary schools there is often one group composed of sixth-, and seventh-graders, and another group of eight- and ninth-graders.
+Normally, it’s fine to combine groups.
+For example, in primary schools there has often been one group composed of sixth-, and seventh-graders, and another group of eight- and ninth-graders.
 In secondary schools and gymnaziums, groups are commonly composed of first- and second-year students, and third- and fourth-year students.

 Do the students receive a certificate?